CKs-Technology-News/PrivacyTools/README.md

 - [AnonPaste](https://anonpaste.org/) – Forked from private bin, and features the option set pastes to never expire.
 - [0bin](https://0bin.net/) – 0bin is a client-side-encrypted alternative pastebin.
 You can store code, text and images online for a set period of time and share with the world.
 - [CryptoContainer](https://github.com/Alex014/CryptoContainer) – Encrypted messaging system inside container.
+- [NoPaste](https://github.com/bokub/nopaste) – An open-source website similar to Pastebin where you can store any piece of code, and generate links for easy sharing.
 - [pastor](https://gitlab.com/cocainefarm/pastor) – The pastebin that hopefully doesn't suck.
 - [PrivateBin](https://privatebin.info/directory/) – Minimalist, open source online pastebin where the server has zero knowledge of pasted data.
 Data is encrypted and decrypted in the browser using 256 bits AES.
 - [publicnote](https://publicnote.com/) – Enter any title above to access a note.
 No account required.